 - Set Ambient Occlusion to 0%.

 - Click OK to apply these setting changes, and Done to close the Default Settings dialog, and attempt to create a new 3D camera view.
 Do not open an existing saved camera in the plan, as it would be using settings different from the defaults just changed.

 If the camera view is able to generate successfully without issue, then you can exit out of the view, return to the Camera Defaults, and go through and restore one setting at a time until you determine if one or more may have been specifically responsible for the initial undesired results, and then leave just those options disabled.

-If making these changes does not affect the view, leave the settings disabled for the Camera Defaults and continue to the next section.
+If making these changes does not affect the view, leave the settings disabled for the Camera Defaults and continue with the next step.

 - In X12 and prior versions, certain preference settings may affect camera views.
 Select Edit> Preferences from the menu if you're on a Windows PC, or Chief Architect> Preferences if you're on a Mac, then select the Render panel.
 Make the following adjustments:

 - Toggle the check next to Use Global Illumination;

 - Toggle the check next to Use Enhanced Lighting.

 - Click OK and try to create a new 3D camera view.

-If the view can generate successfully after making these changes, you can go back and one at a time restore these settings back to their original settings, until you locate which setting specifically causes the issue to occur, and then leave just that option or those options disabled.
+If the view can generate successfully after making these changes, you can go back and one at a time restore these settings back to their original settings, until you locate which setting specifically causes the issue to occur, and then leave just that option or options disabled.

 Note: You will need to recreate the camera view to see the changes after each modification to the Render settings in Preferences.

 If your video card meets the minimum system requirements for the software, has the latest driver installed which is compatible with your version of Windows or macOS, and following the above instructions on adjusting the Render Preferences does not resolve the problem, then please contact Chief Architect Technical Support using the Online Support Center and include: